 Please note: In order to maintain fairness and objectivity, the Fire-Rescue Academy can not accommodate special requests for preceptors except in extreme cases of hardship.
 Every effort is made to ensure that preceptors are accessible to the student.
 Additionally, the endorsement to function must come from the preceptor assigned by the Fire-Rescue Academy.
 No other endorsements will be considered.

 Candidates must receive endorsements from their preceptor, senior company officer, and EMS District Officer (promoted EMS Lieutenant or EMS Captain) prior to scheduling their turn-in at the FRA.
-These endorsements must be documented on the ALS Competency Verification Form (PDF) and brought on the day of the evaluation.
+These endorsements must be documented on the completed ALS Clearance Packet and brought on the day of the ALS Skills evaluation.

 ALS Skills Evaluation

 Once all aspects of the field preceptorship have been completed, the candidate should submit an ALS Skills Evaluation Request.
 The skills evaluation typically takes approximately two (2) hours and is conducted at the Fire-Rescue Academy with an Advanced Life Support Instructor.
 The evaluation consists of: